ALTERNATIVE-EU/alternative.github.io/jupyter.md

 ## File System

-`/home/jovyan` and `/home/shared` directories are not being deleted between server stops. `/home/jovyan` is personal for the user - nobody else can see its content. `/home/shared` is for all users - everybody can see its content.
+Each user has 10 GB available space. `/home/jovyan` and `/home/shared` directories are not being deleted between server stops. `/home/jovyan` is personal for the user - nobody else can see its content. `/home/shared` is for all users - everybody can see its content.
 All other directories are deleted and recreated everytime the server is stopped/started.

 ## Environments